-- \ Re-enact the first Palm Sunday when Jesus rode into Jerusalem on a donkey - The Feast of the Passover is set out and they discover how this meal turned into Jesus' Last Supper with his Disciples - They then walk with Jesus and his friends to the garden of Gethsemane.
-The cross is carried as they reflect on the first Good Friday and what this still means for Christians - The amazing mystery of the Resurrection is explored through Icons, light and colour.
-A candle is lit as thoughts are gathered at the end of the visit - + This visit also includes an Easter craft activity in the classroom afterwards
+- † Re-enact the first Palm Sunday when Jesus rode into Jerusalem on a donkey, including a procession through the Nave waving palms and flags. - # Gather round at the Feast of the Passover, learning about the symbolism of the foods and discovering how this meal turned into Jesus' Last Supper with his Disciples. - \ Walk with Jesus and his friends to the garden of Gethsemane to find out about the arrest of Jesus.
+Pontius Pilate tells how he washed his hands of Jesus and sent him off to carry the cross on his back.
+Children reflect on the first Good Friday and what this still means for Christians across the world. - + Encounter the amazing mystery of the Resurrection at the empty tomb.
+A candle is lit as thoughts are gathered in a moment of silence at the end of the visit. - † The visit concludes with an Easter craft activity in the classroom.

-Pilgrimage revealed

-Half day
+World faiths: Pilgrimage around the world Half day

-Explore journeys to holy places and be a pilgrim in the Cathedral.
+Children will have fun exploring journeys to holy places as they themselves become pilgrims.
+Pupils learn about key furnishings and prayer/worship in the Cathedral.

-† RE, Islam & Christianity - making comparisons between Islam (pilgrimage to Mecca) and Christian sites of pilgrimage.

-† Word of God - the Koran and the Bible how teaching encourages practices such as pilgrimage

-† Christianity - church, why is meeting together important for Christians?
+- † R.E., Islam & Christianity Making comparisons between Muslims' pilgrimage to Mecca, Christian sites of pilgrimage, and/or pilgrimage sites in other world faiths. - † Word of God How teachings in the Koran and the Bible encourage practices such as pilgrimage. - + Christianity Church, why is meeting together important for Christians?
 What is a shrine?
-Places of Christian pilgrimage in the UK and Europe.
-How and why has the Cathedral become a national place of remembrance for the life and work of WW1 nurse Edith Cavell and how many make pilgrimages to her grave / remember her in the Cathedral?

-† Expressions of belief - rituals and practices - how and why do Christians pray in different ways?
+Places of Christian pilgrimage in the UK and across the world.
+The journey of Christian life. - Expressions of belief Rituals and practices how and why do Christians pray and worship in different ways?
 What is mysticism?

-† History (KS1 unit) - Edith Cavell.
-Why is she remembered and buried at the Cathedral?

-On arrival the children are met by a medieval pilgrim leader in cloak and hat who introduces them to pilgrimage past and present.
+On arrival the children are met by a medieval pilgrim leader who introduces them to medieval pilgrimage.
 They then embark on a journey around the Cathedral.

-On the way they:
+On the way pupils will:

-- + Explore the meaning of pilgrimage across different faiths and traditions - \ Make a pilgrim badge and learn about the importance of badges for pilgrims long ago - Experience many interesting areas of the building, in particular the Ambulatory at the East end, traditionally a place of pilgrimage in cathedrals - Investigate artefacts and objects such as: the Font, Altars for Holy Communion, the Pulpit and Lectern, candles, crucifixes, sculptures, paintings, tombs, icons, memorials and more - + Learn about holy shrines and how objects and actions are used by believers when they visit them - See the grave of Edith Cavell, think about her life and work with the help of a set of paintings and think about how some believers make pilgrimages to the site to remember and honour her - Think about their own journey of life and how life's journey is marked out through rituals and practices by believers - + Question, reflect and talk about their experience as a pilgrim in the Cathedral - Light a candle as pilgrims would do at a shrine and offer their own thoughts or prayers.
-Learn about how prayer is offered in the Cathedral every day throughout the year
+- † Explore the meaning of pilgrimage for Christians and for believers across various world faiths. - Make a pilgrim badge and learn about the importance of badges for pilgrims long ago. - \$\dagger\$ Experience many interesting areas of the building, in particular the Ambulatory at the East End, traditionally a place of pilgrimage in the Cathedral. - † Investigate artefacts and objects such as: the Font, Altars for Holy Communion, the Pulpit and Lectern, candles, crucifixes, sculptures, paintings, tombs, icons, memorials and more. - Learn about holy shrines and how objects and symbolic actions are used by believers when they offer devotions. - † Find out about how the journey of Christian life commences with Baptism at the font. - Think about their own journey of life. - Question, reflect and talk about their experience as a pilgrim in the Cathedral. - † Light a candle as pilgrims would do at a shrine and offer their own thoughts or prayers.
+Learn about how prayer is offered in the Cathedral every day throughout the year.

-We can arrange for you to combine this with a visit to the Julian Centre and Shrine.
-This is a great way to compare and contrast places of worship, experience a shrine, do a pilgrimage walk and learn about the famous mystic, Mother Julian of Norwich.
-The Shrine offers challenging spirituality based activities.
+We can arrange for you to combine this with a visit to the Julian Centre and Shrine in Norwich.
+This is a great way to compare and contrast places of worship, experience a shrine, complete a pilgrimage walk and learn about the famous mystic, Mother Julian of Norwich.
+There are other local city centre churches too that can be visited.
+Ask about a pilgrimage themed art workshop or stained glass/mosaic workshop.